Medical Malpractice

 Nursing home negligence occurs when residents of nursing homes or long-term care facilities are subjected to substandard care, resulting in injury, illness, or death.
 Examples of nursing home negligence include inadequate supervision, failure to provide necessary medical treatment or medication, neglect of basic needs (such as food, water, and hygiene), and physical or emotional abuse by staff members.

-During your initial free consultation with Koussan Law, you can expect our attorneys to listen attentively to your story and gather essential details about the medical malpractice incident.
-We will review any documentation you have, such as medical records and reports, and provide honest and compassionate guidance on how to navigate the legal process.
+When you contact Koussan Law, we will listen to your story, gather the essential details about what happened, and route your situation to an experienced medical malpractice firm in our referral network.
+That firm can then review any documentation you have, such as medical records and reports, and provide honest, compassionate guidance on how to navigate the legal process.

 Investigation and Case Evaluation